B1aSst/homelab/guides/wireguard.md

 We can see in this configuration that the peer "AllowedIPs" parameter is set to the subnet of the remote-site, this way all clients in the remote site will be able to access the private network.

-The best command to use is wg-quick, it let you start/ stop the WG service for the configuration file.
+The best command to use is wg-quick, it let you start / stop the WG service for the configuration file.

+To start the service on based on the configuration file :
 ```sh
 wg-quick start <int>
 ```

-To start the service at startup:
+To start the service at startup :
 ```sh
 systemctl enable wg-quick@<int>
 ```